mcd500/teep-device/README.md

 - Implemented on top of TA-Ref which provides a portable TEE programming environment among different TEEs on Intel CPU, ARM Cortex-A and RISC-V 64G to provide uniform source codes over OP-TEE on ARM-TrustZone for Cortex-A series and Keystone on RISC-V.

 - The required features of TEEP-Agent in the draft is implemented as a application in user application privilege level inside TEE in this TEEP-Device to simplify the implementation which ideally should be combined with implementation in higher privilege levels, such as, the runtime in S-Mode and Secure Monitor in M-mode on RISC-V. Therefore, some of the assumed requirements on the draft are not fulfilled with the TEEP-Device.
-In the product, the features of TEEP-Agent must be enabled through root-of-trust from the boot up of the CPUs, the TCs must be saved in secure manner and have protection of installed TCs.
+In the product, the features of TEEP-Agent must be enabled through root-of-trust from the boot up of the CPUs, the TCs must be saved in a secure manner and have protection of installed TCs.

-- Supports Concise Binary Object Representation (CBOR) for current four TEEP messages.
+- Supports Concise Binary Object Representation (CBOR) for current four TEEP Messages.
   * https://datatracker.ietf.org/doc/html/rfc7049

-- Supports SUIT-manifest inside the Update message of TEEP Protocol.
+- Supports SUIT Manifest inside the Update message of TEEP Protocol.
   * https://datatracker.ietf.org/doc/draft-ietf-suit-manifest/

 ## Components of TEEP-Device and TA-Ref

 The Trusted Application Reference (TA-Ref) is a different software stack from this TEEP-Devie.
-The TA-Ref provides portable API and SDK among Intel SGX, ARM TrustZone-A and RISC-V Keystone and enables portability for source codes of Trusted Applications among different CPUs.
+The TA-Ref provides a portable API and SDK among Intel SGX, ARM TrustZone-A and RISC-V Keystone and enables portability for source codes of Trusted Applications among different CPUs.

 The API of TA-Ref is a subset of TEE Internal Core API Specification defined by Global Platform.
  - https://globalplatform.org/specs-library/tee-internal-core-api-specification/